Russia

 Conclusion

-The Toy Bob weighs less than a bag of flour, has a voice softer than a whisper, and lives for up to twenty years with a consistency of gentle, devoted warmth that makes the relationship with one among the most enduring available in the domestic cat world.
+The Toy Bob weighs less than a bag of flour, has a voice softer than a whisper, and lives for up to twenty years with a consistency of gentle, devoted warmth.
 It is not a cat that makes a dramatic first impression — it is too small, too quiet, and too understated for drama.
-What it makes instead is a permanent second impression: the impression that settles in after weeks and months and years of quiet closeness, and that turns out to be the kind of impression that outlasts almost everything else.
-The Toy Bob is genuinely, quietly, unhurriedly remarkable.
+What it offers instead is the kind of companionship that settles in after weeks and months and years of quiet closeness — steady, warm, and enduring.

 Key Characteristics